 That means you can monitor how many people have scanned it, when did they scan it, where did they scan it from, which mobile handset and browser do they use, etc.

-All that you need to do is—choose a QR Code generator that offers you this QR Code category and all the features you need.
+All that you need to do is—choose a best QR Code generator that offers you this QR Code category and all the features you need.

 C. How else can a website URL QR Code help me